-Distribution: A primarily African genus with 36 species, 19 of which are found in the Neotropics, from Mexico to Argentina, including the West Indies (except Jamaica); in diverse humid and dry forests.
-Some species sometimes exhibit arboreal or shrubby as well as lianoid habit.
+Distribution: A primarily African genus with 36 species, eight of which are found in the Neotropics, from Mexico to Argentina, including the West Indies (except Jamaica).
+Some species sometimes exhibit arboreal or shrubby as well as lianoid habit; humid to dry forests; 0-500 m.

 SALACIA Linnaeus, Mant.
 Pl.
-159. 1771, (nom. cons.).
+159. 1771 (nom. cons.).